jullytta/GoogleCodeJam/README.md

 # GoogleCodeJam
-This is were I'll keep my Google Code Jam solutions.
+I created this repository to organize my Google Code Jam solutions.
+Some are tidier than others.

+Disclaimer: solutions are only pushed to the repository after the contest is over.